ve345/CS193HW1/README.md

 * You will be finished with the assignment when you have a functional **SINGLE COMMAND** for each of the 12 tasks in your `answers.sh` file.

-* In order to test your commands, run `./grader.sh` in terminal.
+* In order to test your commands, run `bash -i grader.sh` in terminal.
 This program will let you know which command is not functionally properly.
    * Please note that the grade you receive with the `grader.sh` is not your guaranteed grade on homework 2.
 Your TA will still go through your commands to ensure that you only use a single command for each of the tasks.